vtdinh13/huberman-agent/README.md

 2. You can also run the agent locally on Streamlit.
 This option includes streaming parsing and continuing conversation.
 Run the following command on CLI:
     - with uv: `uv run streamlit run qdrant_app.py`
     - with pip: `python streamlit run qdrant_app.py`
+3. There's a cloud version.
+You can interact with the agent without replicating the project or generate API keys [here](https://habit-builder-ai-agent.streamlit.app/).
 ## Test and Evaluation

 ## Logging and Monitoring